-Choosing the right type of MBA program can be key to reaching your career goals.
-Here's how to figure out if an Executive MBA is right for you.
+Choosing the right type of MBA program can be key to achieving your career goals.
+Here's how to figure out if an executive MBA or a traditional MBA is right for you.

 EMBA students typically work full-time and do their coursework on the weekends, while MBA students often enroll in classes full-time.